Ian Kershaw: Hitler biography

 - There is no factual evidence, that Maria Schicklgruber had ever visited the city of Graz.

-- There were no Jews in the whole Styria are of the Austro-Hungarian empire back in the 1830s and this demographic tendency was not to be changed until the 1860s.
+- There were no Jews in the whole Styria area of the Austro-Hungarian Empire back in the 1830s and this demographic tendency was not to be changed until the 1860s.